Venice Canals, Italy

 - Tickets: Get ahead of the game by booking your gondola rides and boat tours before your trip.
 This is super important when heaps of tourists are around.

-- Accommodation: Pick a place to stay right in the heart of everything.
-This cuts down how far you gotta walk to check out the main waterways and cool spots.
+- Accommodation: Stay in a place right in the heart of everything.
+This will reduce the distance you have to walk to check out the main waterways and cool spots.

 Wear Comfortable Footwear

-When you’re roaming around Venice, you’ll want shoes you can count on.
-There’s a ton of bridges and skinny streets so trust me, your feet will thank you for a comfy pair when you’re tackling those stony paths and quirky walkways.
+You’ll want shoes you can count on when roaming around Venice.
+There are a ton of bridges and skinny streets, so trust me, your feet will thank you for a comfy pair when tackling those stony paths and quirky walkways.

 Conclusion

+Hopping on a Vaporetto is a smooth move for cruising through the city and hitting the islands.
+Grab a Venice Transit Pass, and you’re set to surf the waterways as much as you want for a while.
 Venice’s waterways hold the city’s true spirit.
-They bring a blend of the past, culture, and stunning natural sights grabbing the hearts of all who come.
-You’ve got the majestic Grand Canal and those secret channels winding through the Sestieri, every single one sharing a piece of Venice’s never-ending allure.
+They bring a blend of the past, culture, and stunning natural sights, grabbing the hearts of all who come.
+You’ve got the majestic Grand Canal and those secret channels winding through the Sestieri, each sharing a piece of Venice’s never-ending allure.
 Hop on a gondola for a cruise, check out the ancient bridges, or wander by the water’s edge.
 The canal-smitten magic of Venice guarantees a memory you won’t forget.